 Currently, I'm an active instructor and performer with a diverse musical background.
-Most recently, I was a member of the Island Chamber Players in Honolulu, a member and soloist of the Kansas City Flute Choir, and a flutist with the Stuttgart Theatre Center Orchestra in Germany.
+Most recently, I performed as a flutist with the Stuttgart Theatre Center Orchestra in Germany.
+I was a member of the Island Chamber Players in Honolulu, and a member and soloist with the Kansas City Flute Choir.
 I also dabble in double bass and played big band with the Austin Community Stage Ensemble in Texas.

 As an approachable mentor, tenacious troubleshooter, and steadfast encourager who sets and maintains high expectations, I have experience connecting to students of all ages and skill levels.
 I can empathize with beginners struggling to learn basic fundamentals, performance techniques, and band and orchestra skills, and I'm able to relate to advanced students who are preparing for contests and competitive audition processes.
 I'm acquainted with teaching children as young as 4 or 5, and am also very fond of tutoring senior citizens.